 It is often called a "SCOBY" which stands for symbiotic colony of bacteria and yeasts.
 Like Amish friendship bread, the kombucha culture, also known as the Mother SCOBY, has been passed down from generation to generation, often a treasured family heirloom.

 While we bottle our kombucha in amber “beer” bottles to protect the probiotics from over-exposure to light and use a fermentation process similar to beer or sparkling wine, the commonalities end there.
-Kombucha fermentation is a complex process resulting in a brew with only a trace amount of alcohol, always below 0.5% (similar to unpasteurized fruit juice or apple cider compared to the 3.0%-8.0% found in typical beers.)
+Kombucha fermentation is a complex process resulting in a brew with only a trace amount of alcohol, below 0.5% (similar to unpasteurized fruit juice or apple cider compared to the 3.0%-8.0% found in typical beers.)
 While kombucha fermentation uses some of the same yeasts, the additional microbes convert the alcohol into more complex and beneficial organic acids.

 Although the primary ingredients are tea and sugar, the living kombucha culture transforms these basic building blocks into more complex beneficial compounds noted above.
 As far as the residual caffeine and sugar content, here is how we stack up: